-This training is presented based on the implementation guide developed by Lisa Najavits, “Seeking Safety: An Implementation Guide, in Rubin and Springer, The Clinician’s Guide to Evidence-Based Practice.
+This training is presented based on the implementation guide developed by the architect of the method, Lisa Najavits*, PhD, ABPP, “Seeking Safety: An Implementation Guide, in Rubin and Springer, The Clinician’s Guide to Evidence-Based Practice".
 It will also train participants to utilize the facilitator manual developed by Lisa Najavits

 Seeking Safety is a present-focused, evidence-based coping skills approach developed as an integrated treatment for co-morbid issues regarding trauma (PTSD) and substance use disorders (SUD).
 It does not require the client to dwell on the past, although it can be combined with trauma-processing methods.
 The primary goal of Seeking Safety is to promote recovery by assisting the individual in developing strategies to keep them safe from the effects of trauma, and the painful impact of substance use.
 As the title implies, “Seeking Safety” is the objective.